DmytroKorobkoUA/task-manager-fullstack-app/README.md

 - **Role-Based Access Control**: Differentiate access for admin and regular users.
 - **Database Integration**: Uses PostgreSQL with Sequelize ORM.
 - **Real-Time Chat**: Implements real-time chat functionality using WebSockets, allowing users to send and receive messages instantly.
+- **Docker Support**: Backend services can be containerized and managed using Docker, simplifying deployment and scaling.

 ### Frontend